iamhwkchn/analysis_dckdb/readme.md

    - Bar Charts
    - Scatter Plots
    - Histograms
+7. Forecast sales of a new product
+   - Add a new product with no histoy
+   - Find existing products that are similar to the new one
+   - Use the histor of those to predict the sales of this new product
+   - Used ARIMA model to predict the value

 ## Key Findings

 - The synthetic dataset resembled real-world data scenarios.
 - Aggregate queries provided valuable insights into various metrics based on different attributes.
 - Optimization techniques significantly improved query performance.
+- used the history of similar prroducts to forecast the sales of the new one
+- ARIMA model proved to be reliable for time series analysis